Mo i Rana Airport, Fagerlia

-Mo i Rana Airport, Fagerlia (Mo i Rana lufthavn; ICAO: ENMR) is a regional airport under construction, which will serve the town of Mo i Rana in the municipality of Rana and surrounding municipalities in Nordland county, Norway.
+Mo i Rana Airport, Fagerlia (Mo i Rana lufthavn; ICAO: ENMR) is a regional airport under construction, which will serve the town of Mo i Rana in Rana Municipality and surrounding municipalities in Nordland county, Norway.
 The airport will be located about 10 km outside the town.

-It will replace the old nearby airport Mo i Rana Airport, Røssvoll which has a very short runway and only allows small propeller aircraft on short distances, mainly to Trondheim.
+It will replace the old nearby airport Mo i Rana Airport, Røssvoll which has a very short runway and only allows small propeller aircraft on short distances, mainly to Trondheim and Bodø.
 The new airport will have a fairly long runway allowing 6-seats wide jet aircraft going to Oslo and on international routes.